flutter/website/src/docs/null-safety.md

 description: Find out how to use non-nullable types in your Flutter code.
 ---

-Null safety is available in the Flutter beta channel, starting with build `1.24.0-10.2.pre`.
+Flutter 2 supports null safety.
-You can now migrate your Flutter packages to use non-nullable types like this:
+You can migrate your Flutter packages to use non-nullable types like this:

 <?code-excerpt "../null_safety_examples/basics/lib/main.dart (MyApp)"?>
 ```dart